-Bell & Ross launches a luminous adventure watch alongside a blue-0n-bronze tribute to the spirit of deep-sea diving
+Bell & Ross launches a luminous adventure watch alongside a blue-on-bronze tribute to the spirit of deep-sea diving

 31 July 2020

-Ever wondered how it is that the hands and indices of your spring-loaded timepiece – that is to say a watch without the light-emitting capabilities of a battery – still glow in the dark several hours after they’ve been exposed to any sort of natural light?
+ave you ever wondered how it is that the hands and indices of your spring-loaded timepiece – that is to say a watch without the light-emitting capabilities of a battery – still glow in the dark several hours after they’ve been exposed to any sort of natural light?
 The answer is a material called Super-LumiNova.
-The story of Super-LumiNova begins with a man named Kenzo Nemoto.
+The story of Super-LumiNova, if you'll permit me a quick history lesson (if not, then skip to the bottom of this page for full specs of Bell & Ross' new BR 03-92 Diver Full Lum), begins with a man named Kenzo Nemoto.

 Before World War Two, Kenzo Nemoto had been a newspaper reporter and the editor of a children’s science magazine.
 On 8 December 1941, a radio broadcast announced that Nemoto’s native Japan had declared war on the Allied forces.
 The news prompted the erstwhile journalist to swap his typewriter for another of his passions – painting, or, more specifically, the science of luminous dye.